ninjaframework/ninja/ninja-core/src/site/markdown/documentation/content_negotiation.md

 </pre>

-Extending the result via <code>.fallbackContentType(Result.APPLICATION_JSON)</code> means that we'll always get a json response as callback.
-That's the case even when the Accept header was something completely unsupported by this request.
+Extending the result via <code>.fallbackContentType(Result.APPLICATION_JSON)</code> means that we'll always get a json response as fallback.
+That's the case even when the Accept header was something completely unsupported by this controller.

 ### The default behavior

-If you do not set anything and just create a new result via e,g, <code>Results.ok().render(myObject)</code>
+If you do not set anything and just create a new result via e.g.
+<code>Results.ok().render(myObject)</code>
 the following rules apply:

 1. The result will handle json, xml and html.
 That means you have to make sure